arildj78/OpenFieldMill/README.md

 # The Open Field Mill Project
 The Open Field Mill Project is an open source project created to study and measure the buildup of electrostatic charge.
-Ultimately the device will be used to make high quality measurements on a full-size helicopter to assess the effectiveness of electrostatic discharge devices and assess the dangers associated with static during hoisting operations.
+Ultimately the device will be used to make measurements to assess the effectiveness of electrostatic discharge devices on helicopters and assess the dangers associated with static during hoisting operations.

-Even though the device is planned to be used for real life measurements, the primary objective is to get a better understanding of _Electrostatics_ as well as _Electronics Engineering_ while still keeping a tight DIY budget.
+Even though the device is planned to be used for real life measurements, the primary objective is to gain a better understanding of _Electrostatics_ as well as _Electronics Engineering_ while still keeping a tight DIY budget.
 The project is based on a [Field Mill published by James A. Campbell](http://www.precisionstrobe.com/jc/fieldmill/fieldmill.html).